Computing the geometric endomorphism ring of a genus 2 Jacobian: Introduction

 \section{Introduction}

-The arithmetic study of Jacobians of genus-2 curves defined over the rationals (or, more generally, over number fields) from a computational point of view is a topic that has received much attention in recent times, but much still remains to be done.
-We focus here on the problem of provably determining the ring of endomorphisms of such a Jacobian, both from a theoretical and algorithmic point of view.
+\blfootnote{MSC Classification: 11F80, 11G10, 11Y99} \blfootnote{Keywords: abelian surfaces, Jacobian, Galois representations, endomorphisms} The arithmetic study of Jacobians of genus-2 curves defined over the rationals (or, more generally, over number fields) from a computational point of view is a topic that has received much attention in recent times, but much still remains to be done.
 Let $K$ be a number field and $J$ be an abelian surface defined over $K$, which we will usually think of as being the Jacobian of a ``nice'' (that is, smooth projective) $K$-curve; while one could consider more general abelian surfaces, this is by far the most common case from the computational point of view.

-There are various purposes to this paper.
-On the one hand we show that there is a deterministic algorithm to compute the endomorphism ring of a given genus-2 Jacobian over a number field; this fact is known to experts, but does not seem to ever have been recorded explicitly.
-Secondly, we propose an efficient algorithm to prove \textit{upper bounds} on the rings $\operatorname{End}_K(J)$ and $\operatorname{End}_{\overline{K}}(J)$ that only requires doing arithmetic over $K$ and finite fields, without the need to consider extensions of the ground field.
-In all practical cases, these upper bounds are found to be sharp.
-We then briefly review an algorithm to prove that the Jacobian of a given genus-2 curve is geometrically isogenous to the product of two elliptic curves, when this is the case.

-Finally, we combine the above with some remarks on the geometry of the moduli space of genus-2 curves to produce an algorithm that can, in most cases, provably determine the isomorphism class of the ring $\operatorname{End}_{\overline{\mathbb{Q}}}(J)$ when $J$ is the Jacobian of a genus 2 curve defined over $\mathbb{Q}$.
-We have been able to use this algorithm to provably compute the structure of $\operatorname{End}_{\overline{\mathbb{Q}}}(\operatorname{Jac}(C))$ for all the genus-2 curves admitting an odd-degree model with small coefficients and for all the curves considered in the recent computational effort \cite{MR3540958}.
-In all cases our findings are in agreement with the data recorded in the \cite{lmfdb}, see section \ref{sect:NumericalResults}.
+In this paper we consider the problem of provably determining the ring of endomorphisms of such a Jacobian, both from a theoretical and algorithmic point of view.